chazlarson/Plex-Meta-Manager-Wiki/home/guides/local.md

 That’s a command you’re going to type or paste into your terminal (OSX or Linux) or Powershell (Windows).
 In some cases it's displaying *output* from a command you've typed, but the difference should be apparent in context.

 IMPORTANT NOTE:
-This walkthrough is going to be pretty pedantic.
+This walk-through is going to be pretty pedantic.
 I’m assuming you’re reading it because you have no idea how to get a Python script going, so I’m proceeding from the assumption that you want to be walked through every little detail.
 You’re going to deliberately cause errors and then fix them as you go through it.
 This is to help you understand what exactly is going on behind the scenes so that when you see these sorts of problems in the wild you will have some background to understand what’s happening.
 If I only give you the happy path walkthrough, then when you make a typo later on you’ll have no idea where that typo might be or why it’s breaking things.

 I am assuming you do not have any of these tools already installed.
 When writing this up I started with a brand new Windows 10 install.